 People appreciate seeing an honest view of the wider picture.
 Go further though.
 Being able to add their experiences into it, also helps to build the reality for them.

-4. Create a compelling imperative for change
+4. Provide a compelling imperative for change

 A few years ago, I interviewed around twenty Chief Executives who had used cultural and behavioural change to improve performance and results.
 In all cases, they created some sort of compelling imperative for change.
 This compelling imperative is a rational and emotional case.
 They also spoke in the language of the people who needed to understand the need for change.